Teaching Visa Sponsorship Jobs in Maine

 Which employers in Maine sponsor visas for teaching roles?

 The most active sponsors for teaching positions in Maine include the University of Maine system (with campuses in Orono, Farmington, and Augusta), Bowdoin College, Colby College, and Bates College.
-At the K-12 level, larger districts such as Portland Public Schools and Bangor School Department have sponsored H-1B and J-1 visas for qualified international educators, particularly in high-need subject areas.
+At the K-12 level, larger districts such as Portland Public Schools and Bangor School Department have sponsored H-1B visa and J-1 visas for qualified international educators, particularly in high-need subject areas.

 What visa types are most commonly used for teaching jobs in Maine?